doldecomp/sms/README.md

 #### Docker

 1. Install docker
-2. Run `docker build . -t sms` to build the enviroment
+2. Run `docker build . -t sms` to build the environment
-3. Run `docker run --rm -it --entrypoint bash sms:latest` to enter the shell of the container
+3. Run `docker run --rm -it -v YOURPATH:/sms sms:latest` to build the sms project
-4. While inside the docker shell, run `make`
+    * Replace `YOURPATH` with the absolute path to the project directory i.e. `~/sms` if it is in your home directory

 ## Contributions